-Though they are members of the same family, comfrey and borage are two different plants.
+Though they are members of the same plant family (Boraginaceae), perennial comfrey (Symphytum officinale, USDA zones 4-8) and annual borage (Borago officinalis) are two different plants.
 These cousins both boast dark green foliage and fuzzy leaves.
 Both also flower but do so at different times during the growing season.
 Both plants have a history of medicinal use, as well, and as such find their way into many herb gardens.
 Their attractive flowers make them a hit in flower beds too.

 The Comfrey Plant (Symphytum officinale)

-Native to Europe and Asia, the comfrey plant is a perennial that grows well in U.S. Department of Agriculture plant hardiness zones 4 through 8.
-The plant produces bell-shaped white, purple and pink flowers from May through June.
+Native to Europe and Asia, the comfrey plant produces bell-shaped white, purple and pink flowers from May through June.
 European settlers brought comfrey to the United States to use as both a vegetable and an herbal remedy.
 The leaves of the comfrey plant were once eaten as greens and used in medicines intended to cure ulcers, colitis, bloody urine, heavy menstrual periods and respiratory ailments.
 Comfrey is now believed to cause liver problems, however, and internal use is not recommended.
 Many people still apply comfrey externally to aid with arthritis, sprains and back pain.